A Shamanic Ceremony of Transformation

 Request this Ceremony:

-The Soul is comprised of 22 Sacred Dancers, or archetypes in Western terminology.
-The depiction of these 22 aspects of the Soul are evidenced in the 22 Major Arcana of the Tarot, the 22 letters of the Hebraic alphabet, the Mayan calendar’s 22 cycles (of 52 years each), and in our own DNA which has 23 pairs of chromosomes, one pair determining whether we are male or female, the other 22 pairs determining our characteristics.
-Each of the Sacred Dancers carries, implicit within it’s structure, a capacity of development and empowerment that is engendered by our emotive responses to life’s situations and experiences, our programmed conditioning, beliefs and feelings, and epiphanies or traumas.
+The Soul is comprised of 22 Sacred Dancers or archetypes in Western terminology.
+The depiction of these 22 aspects of the Soul is evidenced in the 22 Major Arcana of the Tarot, the 22 letters of the Hebraic alphabet, the Mayan calendar’s 22 cycles (of 52 years each), and in our own DNA which has 23 pairs of chromosomes, one pair determining whether we are male or female or some variant, the other 22 pairs determining our characteristics.
+Each of the Sacred Dancers carries, implicit within its structure, a capacity of development and empowerment that is engendered by our emotive responses to life’s situations and experiences, our programmed conditioning, beliefs and feelings, and epiphanies or traumas.

 Another semi-popular culture Hero of the latter 20th century is a character from the TV show ‘A-Team’: Mr. T. He is born in a place ‘other’ than the general viewing audience: the Philadelphia ghetto.
-He displays a garb and regalia that shows his uniqueness, his gold teeth, hefty gold chains and Mohawk haircut.
-His special powers, abilities and gifts are not just his brawn, but also his intelligence that enables him to manufacture weapons of great destruction from household items.
+He displays a garb and regalia that shows his uniqueness, his gold teeth, hefty gold chains, and Mohawk haircut.
+His special powers, abilities, and gifts are not just his brawn, but also the intelligence that enables him to manufacture weapons of great destruction from household items.
 These he uses to rescue those in need, but in so doing he may lay waste to an entire city block.
-Mr. T is vile, cruel, demeaning, arrogant and violent.
+Mr. T is vile, cruel, demeaning, arrogant, and violent.
 He is the epitome of the life-negative expression of the Hero.
 And yet, he is a Hero.

-Just as an archetypal figure may be seen to have either the qualitative nature of good or ill, so do we, as individuals, have the capacity for life enabling or disabling expressions of any given Sacred Dancer.
-Extending the example of the Hero, let us suppose that any Sacred Dancer within our Soul has the capacity of holding a hundred units of life-force.
-We will, due to societal influences, modeling our behaviors through admiration or refusal, emotional traumas or inspirational events, empower the Hero (or any Sacred Dancer) in the proportion of those imports.
+Just as an archetypal figure may be seen to have either the qualitative nature of good or ill, so do we, as individuals have the capacity for life enabling or disabling expressions of any given Sacred Dancer.
+Extending the example of the Hero, let us suppose that any Sacred Dancer within our Soul has the capacity of holding a hundred units of life force.
+We will, due to societal influences, model our behaviors through admiration or refusal, emotional traumas, or inspirational events, empower the Hero (or any Sacred Dancer) in the proportion of those imports.
 Let us say that we have empowered the Hero with 60 units of life force that is patterned from Superman, an uncle who risked his life to save another, or a Mahatmas Gandhi.
-The remaining 40 units are then endowed after the manner of Mr. T: the local ‘Made Men’ of the neighborhood gangsters and an admiration of self-serving abusers of power, etc.
+The remaining 40 units are then endowed after the manner of Mr. T: the local ‘Made Men’ of the neighborhood gangsters and admiration of self-serving abusers of power, etc.

 The material and knowledge presented here is in the spiritual caretakership of Jade Wah’oo Grigori and may not be utilized, taught nor published, including on the internet, in part nor whole, without his express written permission.